victorp13/videoindexer-zoommedia/README.md

 * Logic App

 ## Solution flow
-1. A file is dropped into Blob Storage
+1. A file is dropped into Blob Storage ("uploads" container by default)
 2. Logic App watches for new blobs being added
 3. Logic App sends the file to Video Indexer and Zoom Media
 4. Zoom Media generates a VVT file based on the Dutch language